V-prajit/relay/README.md

 ## Tech Stack

-Note: Many of our tech stack choices were influenced by the generosity of free tier, since it was a hackathon project.
+Note: Many of our tech stack choices were influenced by the generosity of the free tier, since it was a hackathon project.
 We still kept it as scalable as possible!

 **Postman Flows**
 - AI Agent Block (GPT-5 autonomous reasoning)